OperationSpark/snake-fsd/README.md

 ## TODO 3: Add JavaScript

-Now, we that our CSS has been linked to our HTML, we need to do the same to add JavaScript.
+Now that our CSS has been linked to our HTML, we need to do the same to add JavaScript.
 To connect our `index.js` file, we have to use the `<script>` tag.

 **At the bottom of the `index.html` file, _below_ the  `<body></body>` tags and above the closing `</html>` tag, add the following HTML**: